prenext/suff/README.md

 ## Project Structure

-When you set up your project with `epicjs`, the following folder structure will be created:
+When you set up your project with `suff`, the following folder structure will be created:

 ```
 my-api-project/